mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 ...
 16	0	1	1	red, white - light.jpeg
 ```
-The first column, represents an incremental id to uniquely indentify each sample.
+The first column, represents an incremental id to uniquely identify each sample.
 The second, third and fourth columns are a one-hot encoding of each class (1: the class is present in the image, 0: the class is not present.).
 In order: blue, red, and white.
 Lastly, the fifth column is the name of the image file.

 More about how to generate lst files for AWS Sagemaker [here](https://sagemaker-examples.readthedocs.io/en/latest/introduction_to_amazon_algorithms/imageclassification_caltech/Image-classification-lst-format-highlevel.html), and [here](https://medium.com/@texasdave2/itty-bitty-lst-file-format-converter-for-machine-learning-image-classification-on-aws-sagemaker-b3828c7ba9cc).
 ### Training